-Corey Saylor is the Managing Director for Security and Rights.
+Corey Saylor is the Managing Director for Rights and Inclusion.
 In this role, he works with a specialized team of ReThink professionals to protect human and civil rights in a post-9/11 world.
 He has spent over 20 years in non-profit advocacy working on political communications, media relations and combatting anti-Islam prejudice in the United States.

 Saylor is an avid DC United fan.
 He reads entirely too many history books and often bores his family with long walks on Civil War battlefields.
 He is convinced one of his daughters will become President of the United States and the other will win a Nobel Prize.
 He just cannot decide which one and in what order.